 Type of income Exemption limit Remuneration from any employment exercised in Cyprus by an individual who was not a resident of Cyprus before the commencement of the employment.
 For employments commencing during or after 2012 the exemption applies for a period of 5 years starting from the tax year following the year of commencement of the employment with the last eligible tax year being 2020.
 This exemption cannot be claimed in addition to the above immediately mentioned 50% exemption for employment income.
-20% of income with a maximum amount of €8.550 annually Remuneration from salaried services rendered outside Cyprus for more than 90 days in a tax year to a non-Cyprus resident employer or to a foreign permanent establishment of a Cyprus resident employer The whole amount Profits of a permanent establishment abroad under certain conditions (N4) The whole amount Lump sum received by way of retiring gratuity, commutation of pension or compensation for death or injuries.
-The whole amount Capital sums accruing to individuals from any payments to approved funds (eg provident funds) The whole amount Profit from the sale of securities (N2) The whole amount Rent of preserved building (subject to certain conditions) (N3) The whole amount
+20% of income with a maximum amount of €8.550 annually Profits of a permanent establishment abroad under certain conditions (N4) The whole amount Lump sum received by way of retiring gratuity, commutation of pension or compensation for death or injuries.
+The whole amount Capital sums accruing to individuals from any payments to approved funds (eg provident funds) The whole amount Profits from the sale of securities (N2) The whole amount Rent of preserved building (subject to certain conditions) (N3) The whole amount Profits from the production of films The exempt amount shall not exceed the 50% of the taxable income and the 35% of the eligible expenditure (N5)